-I get a bit disturbed because in most cases, I realise that their attraction is to the trend where every brand seems to have an app.
+I get a bit disturbed because in most cases, I realise that their attraction is to the trend where every brand seems to have a mobile app.

 These business owners want to jump on the bandwagon.
 I try to help them face reality by highlighting what’s involved in getting a native app.

 Here are seven things that won’t happen with mobile apps.

 So long as you have an internet connection, a mobile responsive website is available to you.
 Your mobile responsive site will be accessible on different devices and platforms.

 But with a mobile app, you’ll first need to download the app from the right app marketplace.
 You also need to ensure that it is compatible with your mobile device.

 Then whatever content that is in the app is on your device.

 With a mobile responsive website, your content is available to mobile users worldwide.
 The mobile user can access your content without any hassle.

 But with a mobile app, you need a version that is compatible with your mobile device.

 New versions of mobile devices are churning out daily.